buggyrace/buggy-race-about/docs/running/api.md

 | `IS_STUDENT_API_OTP_ALLOWED` | If the secret is not a one-time password, can a student override their own so that it is? |

-The API is an introduction to the usefulness of APIs: it's replacing a manual process (copying and pasting the buggy JSON into the upload form) with a programmatic one.
+The API is an introduction to the usefulness of APIs: it's replacing a manual process that the students have been using (copying and pasting the buggy JSON into the upload form) with a programmatic one.
 The mechanism of using a key and a secret (and potentially that secret being a one-time token) is an example of how transactions like payments work on the web.

 ## Setting API keys